-Key Summary Workaround HM- 177 Able to POST /hyperscale-masking/jobs with min job memory > max job memory Change the max job memory value to higher than min job memory in API request.
-HM- 291 Hyperscale job execution with intelligent load balancer configured is stuck in a loop if job's max memory is more than totalAllocatedMemoryForJobs Change the max memory to a value under the value of totalAllocatedMemoryForJobs property configured on Continuous Compliance Engine.
+Key Summary Workaround HM- 291 Hyperscale job execution with intelligent load balancer configured is stuck in a loop if job's max memory is more than totalAllocatedMemoryForJobs Change the max memory to a value under the value of totalAllocatedMemoryForJobs property configured on Continuous Compliance Engine.
 HM- 652 Job execution is stuck in running state if mount server is powered off Check the health of mount server before starting a job.
-HM- 663 Load process is failing with "Error disabling constraint" for identity columns None HM- 684 Hypescale does not support other TIMESTAMP(6) datatype variations apart from TIMESTAMP None HM- 718 Not all data on mount server is cleaned up if batch masking service is stopped Cleanup up the data manually from mount server.
+HM- 663 Load process is failing with "Error disabling constraint" for identity columns None HM- 718 Not all data on mount server is cleaned up if masking engine is stopped Cleanup up the data manually from the mount server.
+HM- 745 Table name is not present in error message while enabling/disabling triggers,indexes,constraints Check the logs in container logs to get table details HM- 812 Application on registered masking engine is not deleted with cleanup None

-Key Summary Workaround HM- 745 Table name is not present in error message while enabling/disabling triggers,indexes,constraints Check the logs in container logs to get table details.
-HM- 754 Able to POST/PUT a connector with whitespace as jdbc_url, username, password Remove white space and use valid values for jdbc_url, username and password.
-HM- 789 Error message upon not setting 'ssl' field to False indicates 'insecure_ssl' property which no longer exists in the schema None HM- 812 Application on registered masking engine is not deleted with cleanup None HM- 817 Intermittently job fails with ORA-02270: no matching unique or primary key for this column-list Restart the job using PUT /executions/{id}/ restart and it will succeed.
+Key Summary Workaround HM- 817 Intermittently job fails with ORA-02270: no matching unique or primary key for this column-list Restart the job using PUT /executions/{id}/ restart and it will succeed.
 HM- 821 Hyperscale job does not handle post load task properly during restart if failed in preload (disabling trigger/indexes/constraints) steps After job execution is completed successfully, check and manually enable the disabled constraints.
-HM- 935 Load service fails when source DB contains BLOB type data that is not simple text file data None HM- 156 1 Oracle Load Failure: sql loader control files doesn't contain character length when column size is less than 256 CHAR None HM- 170 5 Improper error message in Hyperscale status response if CCE gets mount file system connection error None
+HM- 136 6 NPE displayed in hyperscale masking service logs just before cleanup is performed None HM- 138 2 Dataset having any one entry with invalid schema leaves indexes of other tables as UNUSABLE None HM- 139 7 Load fails for table having triggers only with SQLLoader-937 error None HM- 156 1 Oracle Load Failure: sql loader control files doesn't contain character length when column size is less than 256 CHAR None HM- 170 5 Improper error message in Hyperscale status response if CCE gets mount file system connection error None